February 2263. Chicago.

 The screen showed a suburban home, surrounded by police tape.

-“According to authorities, the youth workers were allegedly attacked by the boy’s father, who fired at them from the second story of the home, through a narrow opening in a tarp designed to obscure line of sight.
+“According to authorities, the youth workers were allegedly attacked by the boy’s father, who fired at them from the second storey of the home, through a narrow opening in a tarp designed to obscure line of sight.
 One youth worker was killed instantly, while the other escaped with injuries and called for help.
 A Psi Cop and bloodhound unit responded to the scene and took the man and his wife into custody.
 Warrants were obtained, and authorities searched the home, and discovered financial and other ties to known rogue cells in the area.”

 “You’ll never take my boy!” the man in handcuffs shouted into the camera as bloodhounds led him to a waiting police vehicle.
 “You’ll do nothing but enslave him and fill his mind with propaganda!
 You’ll turn him into a mindless tool of evil!
 You’re worse than Nazis!
 I’ll fight you to my dying breath!
 Byron lives!”